UI and UX Design: Key Differences and Fundamentals

 But, to get the elements right, you must first clearly understand them.
 For instance, UI and UX are often confused with one another by businesses and developers alike.

 A lot of newbie designers misunderstand the terms UI and UX to mean the same thing.
-The first step to creating a winning app is to understand the difference between the two and then ensuring that both are up to mark.
+The first step to creating a winning app is understanding the difference between the two and ensuring that both are up to mark.

 At the crux of every product in the world is its ability to satisfy its users.
 Regardless of how great you think your solution is, if your end consumers are dissatisfied with it, it will all go down the drain.
 This is the main philosophy behind user experience.

 UX, or user experience, refers to the process of improving user satisfaction with a product, and in this case, your app.
 This is achieved by boosting the accessibility, usability, and performance of the app.
 Overall, users must feel pleased when interacting with your solution.